PGA Tour Golf III – Review

 John Madden Football ’93 – Review

-“Red…7…28…hut, hike!!!”
-John madden is back!
+“Red…7…28…hut, hike!!!”.
+American Football, that favourite of North American Sports that just doesn’t seem to translate well in the UK.
+The computer games did, however, and this one was no exception.
 Get ready for hard-hitting defensive plays and Hail Mary passes, as we delve into this offering from Electronic Arts.

 Title screen (Screenshot taken by the author)